pantrypoints/sp/content/en/research/countries/china/xi/chapter-11.md

 which is in sharp contrast to the turmoil in many countries and regions in the world, and has become one of the most secure countries in the world.

-The historic achievements made by the Communist Party of China in promoting social construction fully reflect the superiority of socialism with Chinese characteristics, fully demonstrate the people- centered governing philosophy, and fully reflect the historical responsibility of major parties.
+The historic achievements made by the CCP in promoting social construction fully reflect the superiority of socialism with Chinese characteristics, fully demonstrate the people- centered governing philosophy, and fully reflect the historical responsibility of major parties.
 The Party has always placed the interests of the people in the supreme position, never forgot its original